Family Counseling, LLC

 • Family Therapy is an important service offered at Parkside.
 Even when a need for treatment is identified for one particular family member other significant family members are often encouraged to participate for support or as a part of the treatment.
 Family therapy can help to improve communication, build relationships and create a path to long-term support.
 Individuals in treatment have a much better chance at long-term change when they have family members or significant others supporting them through therapy and can be involved in some way.
 Couples counseling can be a part of family therapy and is also available at Parkside.

-• Group Therapy is available when a specific need is identified in the community.
-Groups at Parkside focus on building success and supporting other participants who all have experienced similar traumas or other challenging life experiences.
-Groups we are currently offering include:
+Groups are available at Parkside when a specific need is identified in the community.
+Groups focus on building success and supporting other participants who all have experienced challenging life experiences.

-- Drug and Alcohol Class (Teens with their Parents)
+-Drug and Alcohol Class (Teens and their parents)

 • Assessment is a part of any service.
 It begins at the start of treatment to identify client strengths and needs and to establish goals the client wants to work on in treatment.
 The assessment process is ongoing as clients’ needs change and goals are revised based on progress.
 Assessment may also require the use of a questionnaire, or other written tool, which can assist in determining a treatment plan.
 Assessments may include substance use and disorder scales, youth violence/threat assessments, or a functional assessment to determine one's day-to-day functioning in life.